-As assistant dean of student affairs and director of student success initiatives at Berkshire Community College, George Ambriz regularly helps students at all stops in their academic journey.
+As assistant dean of enrollment management and retention at Berkshire Community College, George Ambriz regularly helps students at all stops in their academic journey.
 However, if you want him as a mentor, you need to be ready to commit to the process.

 “I believe mentorship goes full circle—if you have a mentor, you should become a mentor, and keep passing that down.” he said.